Are deaths by air pollution rising globally?

 Many communities are also exposed to other dangerous pollutants:

 - Coal facilities near indigenous Adivasi communities in India have caused millions to leave their homes due to deadly pollution generated by power plants and coal burning.

 - Lead, zinc, and coal mines near villages in South Africa and Peru cause lung conditions like silicosis because of airborne particles produced by mining.

 - Oil and gas production near poor communities in Latin America have led to large-scale pollution in areas that don’t have the resources to regulate corporations or clean pollution left behind by production activities.

-- Electronic waste (E-waste) recycling in places like China, Ghana, and Vietnam creates toxic fumes from the burning of electronics for their raw minerals.
-Nearly 50 million tons of e-waste travels to these countries each year, threatening the health of nearby communities.
-Many communities rely on these e-waste facilities for jobs and income, trapping them in a cycle of poverty and pollution.
+- Electronic waste (E-waste) recycling creates toxic fumes from the burning of electronics for their raw minerals.
+Nearly 50 million tons of e-waste was generated in 2019.17 Many communities rely on these e-waste facilities for jobs and income, trapping them in a cycle of poverty and pollution.